The best Jar file opener app

 This will open the JAR file and extract its contents to the filesystem.

-If you need an open-source JAR file opener that has a friendly user-interface and can work with a variety of compression formats, I recommend Z-Zip.
+If you need an open-source JAR file opener that has a friendly user-interface and can work with a variety of compression formats, I recommend 7-Zip.

-7-Zip provides the ability to view the files inside a JAR file without having to extract the contents to the filesystem.
+7-Zip enables a user to view the files inside a JAR file without extracting the contents to the filesystem.

-Furthermore, it is easy to extract individual files, as opposed to extracting every file contained in the JAR.
+Furthermore, it is easy to extract individual files, rather than extract every file contained in the JAR.

 For these reasons, 7-Zip is common choice for Agile developers who need a well-rounded JAR file opener.